ir-engine/ir-engine/tutorial/01-installation.md

 Create a user at `/login`

 To locate your User ID:
-In Chrome Dev Tools, write `userId`.
+In Chrome Dev Tools console, write `copy(userId)`.
 This will copy your User ID (As shown in attached screenshot).
-Copy this user Id as string run it as following command in shell:
+Paste it in and run the following command in a 'nix shell (e.g. Bash, ZSH):

 `npm run make-user-admin -- --id={COPIED_USER_ID}`